 - Ask at your accommodation if you need some advice.
 Could be about where you should be going, what you should be doing, and what areas of the island (or the area you’re staying in) are safe.
 They’ll most likely know some good spots for you to check out that won’t be in your guidebook.

 Being one of the safest islands in the Caribbean, Aruba is going to be totally fine for solo female travellers: you are going to feel pretty safe here.
 There aren’t drunken nights, or much partying to speak of at all, so if you’re all good to chill, Aruba is the destination for you.

 That said, this is one of the sticking points of Aruba: the fact that it’s not very exciting.
 Unless you are fine to spend time by yourself pretty much the whole time, Aruba could get pretty dull and you could end up getting lonely, which isn’t going to be very fun at all.

-Though relaxing by yourself is great (we like it a lot), there does come a point where you wish you could be having a bit more fun.
+Though relaxing by yourself is great (I like it a lot), there does come a point where you wish you could be having a bit more fun.
 The solution for that is to get yourself on a tour: meet some people, see the sights of the island, and learn about its history and culture.

 Is Aruba safe to travel for families?

 Aruba is a great and safe destination for families.
 There are a whole lot of resorts, hotels and villas in Aruba that are completely geared towards being family-friendly.